glycoaddict/stockpriceupdater/README.md

-# stockpriceupdater
+# Detailed tutorial to make your own stock price updater using Google Sheets and Google Apps Scripts

+## Summary
-Finally, a reliable way in Google Apps Script to update stock prices.
+Finally, a reliable way using Google Sheets and Google Apps Scripts to update stock prices for a basket comprising stocks from multiple exchanges that are not supported by Sheet's native `=GOOGLEFINANCE` function.
+Uses web scraping and buffering stock quotes, in order to reliably deliver stock prices.

+## Why?
+This is a detailed tutorial because it was so painful to build this so I figured it might be useful to some of you out there.

-There are many share price updaters out there, but they tend to be only for US stocks.
-As someone who has a portfolio crossing USA, Singapore and Hong Kong stocks, the usual techniques don’t work for me because:
+As I discovered, there are many share price updaters out there, but they tend to be only for US stocks.
+For someone who wants to lookup a portfolio crossing USA, Singapore and Hong Kong stocks, the usual techniques don’t work because:

 * Simply using =GOOGLEFINANCE(ticker) fails for non USA stocks.
-* How do you do the correct accounting across SGD and HKD?
-* In trying to webscrape prices using a simple URL, sometimes the calls to a site fail, resulting in #N/A (more on this below).
+* In trying to lookup prices from a given website, sometimes the calls to a site fail, resulting in #N/A (more on this below).
+Also the native lookup in Sheets makes far too many requests to sites, which problem affects their traffic but if you use Google Sheets it seems to trigger every few minutes and it can't be controlled.

-There are three sections to this guide:
+My intent here is to make a theoretical script useful for looking up stock prices for 10-20 stocks once every 6 hours so this isn't the kind of real time spamming that would be illegal.
+Not for trading (who would be so stupid as to use hours-old prices!), but just for instructional purposes as this was an interesting problem in web look ups and system design.

+This tutorial is step one of three steps.
+The other two will come at a later time.

 1. looking up the prices in a reliable manner.
 2. tracking transactions as buy/sell/dividend